 Metadata can even allow you to set notifications when those asset rights are due to expire.
 This type of metadata is critical when multiple stakeholders have access to your digital asset management portal.

 Administrative metadata also provides information such as file type, when and how the asset was created right down to the shoot location GPS coordinates and camera that was used.

-The best part about IntelligenceBank metadata fields, is that they can be fully customized, so the type of data you capture is infinite.
+Metadata fields can be auto populated using AI, or manually entered, (more on this below).
+They can also be fully customized, so the type of data you capture is infinite.
 The basic metadata most people want to capture is:

 Why Metadata Matters

-Metadata doesn’t just matter, it’s critical – just ask one of our clients who recently managed 9,500 individual assets in a single campaign.
+Metadata doesn’t just matter, it’s critical to organization and speed of access – just ask one of our clients who recently managed 9,500 individual assets in a single campaign.
 Attaching metadata to your creative assets provides peace of mind that your assets are well organized, secure, compliant and can be found in the blink of an eye.